jhpce-jhu/jhpce_mkdocs/docs/sw/containers.md

 # Containers

 ## Using Our Container Solutions
-We have two solutions that you can use.
+We have two solutions that you can use (R Studio Server, JupyterHub).
+See which documents about using them???

 Maybe this is a good time to at least get credit for the work Mark has done building the singularity containers we now offer.